smfirdaus/git-repo-local-setup/README.md

 Check: https://smfirdaus.github.io

 ## 5. Plan for Sub-Sites (/docs, /blog)
-Since GitHub Pages only builds one Jekyll site per repo, you have two options:
+Since GitHub Pages only builds one Jekyll site per repo, we have two options:

 #### ✅ Option A (Simpler for You):
 - Keep al-folio as the main site.
-- For /docs and /blog, you pre-build them locally and copy the static output (_site) into /docs and /blog folders in your main repo.
+- For /docs and /blog, pre-build them locally and copy the static output (_site) into /docs and /blog folders in the main repo.
 - Example structure:
 ```
   smfirdaus.github.io/